pstroe/chartering-new-realms-2024/_build/_page/chapter1/html/_sources/chapter1.md

 #### Try 2

-Instructions: You are a txt to xml converter.
+Additional Instructions: You are a txt to xml converter.
 You are given a txt file which you will convert into a downloadable xml file following the RelaxNG file which you were given.

 Knowledge: the RNG file used to validate the ParlaMint schema